frankyu123/tcount/README.md

 # tcount
-A toolkit for counting terms from large texts
+A tool for counting terms from large texts based on external hash table.